Rethinking Soft Interference Cancellation (IC) for MIMO: A Hard-Decision IC Inspired Recursive Scheme: Introduction

-\IEEEPARstart{M}{utiple}-input multiple-output (MIMO) wireless communication systems exploit the extra spatial dimension in rich multi-path environments, to achieve very high spectral efficiency~\cite{MIMOref9430sd}.
-In the MIMO systems with $M$ receive antennas and $N$ ($\le M$) signals transmitted simultaneously from $N$ transmit antennas, the maximum-likelihood (ML) MIMO detectors~\cite{MLreceiver111,MLreceiver222,MLreceiver333} with optimum performance incur excessive computational complexity that increases exponentially with $N$.
-The relative simple vertical Bell Laboratories Layered Space-Time (V-BLAST) architecture~\cite{zhf1} often adopts the hard decision (HD)-based ordered successive interference cancellation (OSIC) detector [3], to detect $N$ transmit signals sequentially in the optimal order based on signal-to-noise ratio (SNR).
-The transmit signal with the highest SNR is detected through a linear zero-forcing (ZF) or minimum mean square error (MMSE) filtering vector, and then the hard decision of the detected symbol is applied to cancel the corresponding interference in the receive signal vector.
-The above procedure repeats with the next strongest signal among all the undetected signals, till all $N$ signals are detected finally.
+Considering a MIMO system where $N$ signals are simultaneously transmitted from the transmitter equipped with $N$ antennas to the receiver equipped with $M$ ($\geq N$) antennas, the signal detection aims at accurately recovering these $N$ transmit signals.
+In the existing literature, various signal detection methods have been proposed.
+For instance, in [8]-[10], the maximum-likelihood (ML) detectors were proposed, which can yield optimal BER performance.
+However, such detectors will incur excessive computational complexity that increases exponentially with $N$, which are difficult to implement in practice, especially in 6G systems where $N$ can reach up to hundreds or even thousands [4].
+To overcome this drawback, the hard-decision-based ordered successive interference cancellation (HD-OSIC) detector [9] was proposed, which detects $N$ transmit signals sequentially in an optimal order based on signal-to-noise ratio (SNR).
+Specifically, the transmit signal with the highest SNR is first detected through a linear zero-forcing (ZF) or minimum mean square error (MMSE) filtering vector, and then the hard decision of the detected symbol is utilized to eliminate the corresponding interference in the receive signal vector.
+The above procedure repeats with the next strongest signal among all the undetected signals until all $N$ signals have been detected.
+Compared to the ML detector, the HD-OSIC detector significantly reduces the computational complexity with slight BER performance degradation.
+Hence, the HD-OSIC scheme has been widely adopted in practical use, e.g., the vertical Bell Laboratories Layered Space-Time (V-BLAST) architecture [11].
+When computing the filtering vectors, the conventional HD-OSIC detector needs to compute $N$ matrix inversions for the pseudoinverses of the deflated channel matrices [11], which leads to high computational complexity.
+To tackle this issue, efficient schemes including recursive schemes [12]-[16] and the square-root schemes [17]-[20] have been proposed, which update the detection error covariance matrix and its square-root matrix, respectively, to avoid most matrix inversions in the conventional detector.